-Physiological responses to drought stress in several bean varieties were investigated at MSU to determine how the responses differed among varieties.
-Among the lines investigated were several varieties of common bean and a variety of tepary bean.
-Measurements using a new technique (i.e., MultispecQ or PhotosynQ) are continuing to evaluate the utility of phenometric instrumentation currently under development in the David Kramer laboratory and progress is quite promising (for details on current experiments, see http://photosynq.org/).
+Physiological responses to drought stress in several different bean varieties were investigated at Michigan State University to determine how the responses differed among varieties.
+Among the lines investigated were several varieties of common bean, Phaseolus vulgaris, and a variety of tepary bean, Phaseolus acutifolius.
+Measurements using a new technique (i.e., MultispecQ or PhotosynQ) are continuing to evaluate the utility of phenometric instrumentation which is under development in the David Kramer laboratory and progress is quite promising (for details on current experiments, see http://photosyng.org/).
 Using more conventional gas exchange measurements, we also examined the rates of photosynthesis and conductance of plants exposed to well-watered or drought stress conditions.
 Known drought tolerant varieties, such as SER-16 and tepary bean, had lower rates of photosynthesis and conductance under well-watered conditions compared to elite varieties like Jaguar, which is especially drought susceptible, and Zorro.
 When these same varieties were exposed to progressively increasing drought stress, drought tolerant varieties perceived drought stress sooner in the dry down process and closed their stomata earlier than the elite varieties.
 With closed stomates, the tolerant varieties' conductance and photosynthesis rates decreased further, and they conserved more water.
 These results suggest that drought tolerant varieties follow a conservative strategy toward managing stress.
 Also, although they may not be as productive as elite varieties under ideal conditions, tolerant varieties are primed and quicker to respond to a drought event.
+Other selected sets of physiologically contrasting genotypes from breeders are currently being tested under controlled greenhouse conditions using both MultispecQ and conventional gas exchange instrumentation.

-Because compatible solutes play a role in adjusting water potentials and protecting cellular components under stress, we investigated their concentration in plants exposed to drought stress.
+Because compatible solutes play a role in adjusting water potentials and protecting cellular components under time of stress, we investigated their concentration in plants exposed to drought stress.
 Although the amino acid proline accumulates in response to drought in certain plant species, in bean plants free proline levels did not differ between control and drought-treated plants.
 When examining other metabolites, e.g., malic acid, fructose, glucose, and sucrose, their concentration in leaf tissues was significantly greater in drought-stressed plants than in controls.
 The varieties tepary and Zorro accumulated more sugars and organic acids under drought stress than the varieties Jaguar and SER-16.
 This pool of sugars and organic acids could allow them to osmotically adjust their tissues under stress and provide them with a ready source of energy to help them recover after the passage of the stress.
 Consistent with their higher accumulation of sugars and organic acids, the leaf water potentials of tepary and Zorro were more negative under drought stress than the other varieties.